notsambeck/sift2/README.txt

 SIFT is built with many pre-existing tools, which can be found in requirements.txt.
 It is not dependent on CUDA, but it will benefit from CUDA / GPU acceleration.

-INSTALLATION INSTRUCTIONS (Linux)
+COMMAND LINE INSTALLATION INSTRUCTIONS for Linux 16 (if you are using older Linux or most other OS, you will probably have to specify Python3 and PIP3.
+If you are using Windows I don't know what will happen.)

+0. Install python3, pip, git, and virtualenv globally

-1. clone SIFT2 repository from Github; cd into sift2 directory git clone https://github.com/thesambeck/sift2
+1. Clone SIFT2 repository from Github; cd into sift2 directory git clone https://github.com/thesambeck/sift2
+cd sift2

+2. Optional: Make virtualenv and activate it (this keeps SIFT dependencies separate from the rest of your system): virtualenv env env/bin/activate

-2. Install SIFT requirements (ideally inside virtualenv) for Python 3 using PIP: pip install -r requirements
+2. Install SIFT requirements (inside virtualenv) for Python 3 using PIP (you may have to type pip3 here) pip install -r requirements.txt

-3. Upgrade Lasagne and Theano to newest versions (Tested with Lasagne-0.2.dev1 and Theano-0.9.0) pip install --upgrade https://github.com/Theano/Theano/archive/master.zip pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip
+3. Upgrade Lasagne and Theano to newest versions (Tested with Lasagne-0.2.dev1 and Theano-0.9.0; this works as of 5/3/17): pip install --upgrade https://github.com/Theano/Theano/archive/master.zip pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip

-4. Edit parameters to your liking:
+4. Optional: Edit parameters to your liking:
 DEFINITELY CHANGE: increment - I have been running 999 as increment, so use a different number.
-You could change pretty easily: screen size, save prefs, the range of the transform generator function...
+You can change easily: screen size, save prefs, the range of the transform generator function (i.e. contrast)

-5. Run SIFT (visualized or not) in Python 3: python sift.py python sift-nonvisual.py
+5. Run SIFT (visualized or not) in Python 3: python sift.py
+OR
+python sift-nonvisual.py